 Some keepers prefer to feed live mice because they feel that it induces natural ambush behaviors.
 This type of feeding is also mentally enriching as it encourages the snake to hunt its meals.

 The main issue with live rodents is the threat of injury to your Ball Python.

-If your Ball Python is not hungry they may refuse a meal.
+If your Ball Python is not hungry, they may refuse a meal.
 This leaves them in their tank with a rodent who likes to bite, chew and scratch.
-Even if your snake strikes and coils around the mouse immediately, there is still a risk for bites or scratches to the eyes in the first 30 seconds.
+Even if your snake strikes and coils around the mouse immediately, there is still a risk of bites or scratches to the eyes in the first 30 seconds.
 This can be painful and even lead to infection.

 For these reasons, I highly recommend feeding frozen thawed mice.